 Take a prenatal vitamin

 Did you know that women should start taking a prenatal vitamin at least three months before trying to conceive?
 Are you taking one?
-Find out why here.
+6 reasons why you should be taking a prenatal vitamin.

 What food is best to eat while trying to conceive?
 Robin Elise Weiss, PhD, MPH, CLC, CD(DONA), LCCE, FACCE says: